How to promote a podcast

 What should you be sending your email list?
 People want to see behind the scenes!
 Share your journey as you prepare to launch the podcast.
 Here are some ideas for email content:

-If you're recording with guests, snap a photo, and send that.
-(Example)
+• If you're recording with guests, snap a photo and send that.
+(Here's an example from Conan O'Brien)

 Submit to podcast apps and search engines

-First, you'll want to make sure you submit your podcast to Spotify, Apple Podcasts, Google Podcasts, and other podcast listening apps.
+Before you do anything else, make sure you submit your podcast to Spotify, Apple Podcasts, YouTube, and other podcast-listening apps.

 Additionally, there are some podcast-specific search engines and directories you can submit to: